Calculating and Using the Gross Rent Multiplier (GRM)

-Real estate investors who are actively seeking properties often have several r even dozens on their radar.
-They need to find a way to quickly rank the opportunities so that they can spend their time in deeper analysis on the best opportunities first.
+Investors actively seeking properties often have several on their radar.
+They need to find a way to quickly rank opportunities so they can spend their time in deeper analysis on the best opportunities first.

-Using the Gross Rent Multiplier allows them to get into deeper research on the best properties under consideration ... maybe.
+The Gross Rent Multiplier hopefully focuses their deeper research into the best properties under consideration.
 As stated already, it isn't a really precise number, so you shouldn't rely on it so much that you don't check other properties with better GRMs.

-- If it's listed for sale at $695,000, you might not want to waste more time in looking at it for purchase.
+- If the sale is listed at $695,000, you may not want to waste more time considering the purchase.

-Commercial rental income properties are evaluated based on a number of ratios and lender criteria.
-That's because they consider the income and profitability of the property as one of the, if not the, most important lending qualification criteria.
+Commercial rental income properties are evaluated based on a number of ratios and lender criteria, and that's because they consider the income and profitability of the property as one of the, if not the, most important lending qualification criteria.

 They rarely look at or care about the owners' personal credit histories.
 They may care about their assets if they aren't qualified by other factors.
 They could use other assets to guarantee the loan above the property itself.

-Commercial lending has its own very different qualification criteria, but the overall goal is the same.
-The lender wants the business.
-They want to loan money, as it's their business.
-Mortgages for commercial property have different qualification criteria and process, but they are from the big picture perspective, the same as any residential or other mortgage.
+Commercial lending has its own different qualification criteria, but the overall goal is the same.
+The lender wants the business, and they want to loan money.
+Mortgages for commercial property have different qualification criteria and process, but they are, from a big picture perspective, the same as any residential or other mortgages.

 More About Real Estate Mortgages

 Mortgage types used by real estate investors are usually the same as used by any purchaser of real estate.
-However, there are some more creative mortgage financing options available.
-The link will take you to explanations of these options.
+However, there are some more creative financing options available.

 In certain situations, blanket real estate mortgages can be a viable financing tool.
 When the right conditions are present multiple owned properties can be financed with a blanket real estate mortgage.
 Once a real estate buyer understands the disadvantages of a blanket real estate mortgage, there are a number of reasons why it may still be an excellent choice.

 This could be to avoid early negative cash flow, to flip the property, or to provide time to adjust rents upward to increase cash flow for regular principal and interest payments.
-Investors have a great many alternatives in property financing strategies.
-Often the choice can make or break an investment.
+Investors have a great many alternatives in property financing strategies and often the choice can make or break an investment.